Tropical Storm Idalia is expected to rapidly intensify as it aims for Florida’s Gulf Coast, threatening to hit as a Category 3 hurricane – KION546

 Idalia is expected to intensify over the coming hours before it makes landfall in the Sunshine State on Wednesday morning near the Big Bend of Florida – a rare event for a natural, storm surge-prone divot along the coast stretching from Tampa to just south of Tallahassee.

-“Idalia could become a hurricane at any time, and is forecast to become a major hurricane by late Tuesday or Tuesday night,” the National Hurricane Center said.
+“Idalia could become a hurricane later this morning, and is forecast to become a major hurricane by early Wednesday,” the National Hurricane Center said.

-The storm is churning maximum sustained winds of 70 mph, roughly 10 miles northwest of Cuba’s western tip, the hurricane center said in an 8 p.m.
-ET Monday update.
+The storm is churning maximum sustained winds of 70 mph, roughly 190 miles southwest of the Dry Tortugas, where tropical storm conditions were expected Tuesday morning, the hurricane center said in a 2 a.m.
+ET Tuesday update.

 “This is going to be a major hurricane,” Gov. Ron DeSantis said at a Monday news conference.